Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 UnitNames

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This speciﬁes how the unit shall be displayed in
+0..1 aggr This speciﬁes how the unit shall be displayed in

 documents or in user interfaces of tools.The displayName corresponds to the Unit.Display in an